Estimated Duration of Lesson:

 2. Guided Lesson:

 Canals: What were they?
 Where were they?
 How did they change Ohio?
-Use the PowerPoint found here to explain the history of the Ohio and Erie Canal
+Use PowerPoint Canals: What, Where, How-Part 1 and Powerpoint Canals: What, Where, How-Part 2 to explain the history of the Ohio and Erie Canal

 For historical content, review these sources:

-Ohio and Erie Canal from Ohio History Central
+Ohio and Erie Canal, Ohio History Central, Ohio History Connection

-At appropriate point in the PowerPoint, show the video “Canal Movie.”
+At appropriate point in the PowerPoints, show the video “Canal Movie.”

 Here, students will visit three stops on the Ohio and Erie Canal.